Wuzzmi/swe1r-splits-libresplit/README.md

 # STAR WARS RACER SPLITS (For LibreSplit)

-Clean presized json conversions of the speedrun.com [lss splits](https://www.speedrun.com/swe1r/resources)
+**Clean presized json conversions of the speedrun.com lss [splits](https://www.speedrun.com/swe1r/resources)**
+Credit to the LibreSplit [converter](https://libresplit.org/converter) for the base converion of this repos splits)

 ### INCLUDED
 * Base versions on each split